|Nutrition Facts (per serving)|

 I served this with a nice wild rice blend, and a crisp green salad, and no one would have ever guessed how little time the whole meal took to come together.

-- 8 large or 16 small basil leaves
+8 large basil leaves, or 16 small

-- 2 tablespoons olive oil
+2 tablespoons olive oil

-- Preheat the oven to 425°F.
+Preheat the oven to 425 F.

-- Heat a large heavy, ovenproof skillet over medium heat.
-Sear the chicken pieces skin side down for about 5 minutes until the skin gets brown and crisps up, turn the pieces over transfer the pan to the oven.
+Heat a large heavy, ovenproof skillet over medium heat.
+Sear the chicken pieces skin-side down for about 5 minutes until the skin gets brown and crisps up, turn the pieces over transfer the pan to the oven.

-Don't forget about a good marinade!
-These marinades are the answer to making flavorful chicken easily, AND to giving you more time to enjoy it.
+- Don't forget about a good marinade!
+These marinades are the answer to making flavorful chicken easily, and to giving you more time to enjoy it.

-Warm Spiced Curry Rub - This spice rub is perfect for chicken, whether it be chicken breasts, wings, thighs, or as used in this recipe, chicken tenders skewers.
+- Warm Spiced Curry Rub - This spice rub is perfect for chicken, whether it be chicken breasts, wings, thighs, or as used in this recipe, chicken tenders skewers.
 It seems that no matter the food, kids are much more likely to go for it 's prepared on skewer.

-Jamaican Jerk-Style Marinade If you have a blender of a food processor, this Jamaican Jerk-Style Marinade comes together in two shakes.
+- Jamaican Jerk-Style Marinade - If you have a blender of a food processor, this Jamaican Jerk-Style Marinade comes together in two shakes.
 It’s especially great on pork and chicken.
 Marinate for 4 to 12 hours in the refrigerator, then you can either grill or broil, depending on the weather or where you live.